-Set forth below is the reconciliation of pro forma net income for the year ended December 31, 2004 under Chilean GAAP to the corresponding amount that would have been reported in accordance with U.S. GAAP.
+Set forth below is the reconciliation of pro forma shareholders' equity as of December 31, 2004 and pro forma net income for the year ended December 31, 2004 under Chilean GAAP to the corresponding amounts that would have been reported in accordance with U.S. GAAP.
 This is for presentational purposes only.
 For a description of the material differences between Chilean GAAP and U.S. GAAP, see Note 23 to our Consolidated Financial Statements included elsewhere in this document.